 It’s best practice to empty any remaining black sludge down any waste drain or on the lawn if necessary.
 Give it a good shake!

-With the radiator in the upright position use a wooden or rubber mallet and give the radiator a firm tap.
+With the radiator in the upright position use a wooden or rubber mallet and give it a firm tap.
 Concentrate on the area that would be at the bottom.

 Now flush the radiator with mains water